-The Mitsubishi Electric Group (hereinafter "the Group") is involved in development, manufacturing and sales in a wide range of fields including Energy and Electric Systems, Industrial Automation Systems, Information and Communication Systems, Electronic Devices, Home Appliances and Others, and these operations extend globally, not only inside Japan, but also in North America, Europe, Asia and other regions.
+The Mitsubishi Electric Group (hereinafter "the Group") is involved in development, manufacturing, and sales in four Business Areas: Infrastructure, Industry and Mobility, Life, and Business Platform.
+It has established Business Area Owners for these operations, which extend globally, not only inside Japan, but also in North America, Europe, Asia and other regions.
 Therefore, various factors may affect actual financial standings and operating results of the Group.

 Major factors that may affect actual financial standings, operating results, and the decision of investors are as follows:

 Viewpoint 1 Impact of improper quality control practices

 - 1) Impact of improper quality control practices on the Group’s performance